Abedin Taherkenareh / EPA, file

 "In the streets, universities, schools, organization – we must put an end to this security atmosphere,” he said at a recent rally.

-Rowhani, a former nuclear negotiator himself, has aligned himself with reformist leaders.
-Local media is reporting that Rowhani and another reformist candidate, Mohammad-Reza Aref, are in negotiations to build a united front by choosing one candidate to represent both.
+Rouhani, a former nuclear negotiator himself, has aligned himself with reformist leaders.
+Local media is reporting that Rouhani and another reformist candidate, Mohammad-Reza Aref, are in negotiations to build a united front by choosing one candidate to represent both.

 With less than a week to go, it looks like the only chance that centrist and reformist camps have is if they unite and inspire their voters to go to the polls.
 Otherwise, a hands-down victory for the hardliners looks certain.